Table of Contents

 Ovarian cancer can be defined as a primary malignancy of the ovaries that is usually of epithelial origin.
-Rarer forms of ovarian cancer include germ cell, sex cord and stromal tumors.
+Rare forms of ovarian cancer include germ cell, sex cord and stromal tumors.

-Ovarian cancer occurs in 22,500 women per year in the United States and is responsible for 14,000 deaths annually.
+Ovarian cancer occurs in more than 22,500 women per year in the United States and is responsible for 14,000 deaths annually.
 The incidence of ovarian cancer is 9.4 per 100,000.
-Such a high incidence means that 1 out of 60 women are expected to develop ovarian cancer in their lifetime.
+This meansthat 1 out of 60 women will develop ovarian cancer in their lifetime.

 Unfortunately, the majority of the patients present late to the health care system.
-The median age of diagnosis is estimated to be 63 years making it a disease of menopause women.
+The median age of diagnosis is estimated to be 63 years making it a disease commonin women who are already experiencing menopause.
 This is true, however, only for women without genetic mutations that are known to be associated with ovarian cancer.
-Women with genetic predisposition are usually 10 years younger than your typical patient.
+Women with genetic predisposition to ovarian cancerare usually 10 years younger than typical patients.

 Pathophysiology of Ovarian Cancer